NZK95/grubmod/README.md

 > This software does not guarantee any increase in performance and is intended for enthusiasts only. <br>
 > You use this program at your own risk. <br>

-## Known Issues
-- As far as known, it doesn’t work on AMD systems.
-- Some parameters don’t have all possible values.
-- Some parameters names are invalid.

 ## Features
 - Displays all BIOS/UEFI variables, including hidden ones, along with their data.
 - Convenient filters for viewing and analyzing parameters.